microsoft/CameraTraps/megadetector.md

 ### Tools for running MegaDetector locally

-* [EcoAssist](https://github.com/PetervanLunteren/EcoAssist) is a GUI-based tool for running MegaDetector in MacOS environments (supports MDv5)
+* [EcoAssist](https://github.com/PetervanLunteren/EcoAssist) is a GUI-based tool for running MegaDetector (supports MDv5)
 * [MegaDetector-GUI](https://github.com/petargyurov/megadetector-gui) is a GUI-based tool for running MegaDetector in Windows environments (MDv4 only as far as we know)

 ### Interactive demos/APIs